jpsxlr8/codes/README.md

-## Coding_Solutions
+## DSA
-It contains the frquently asked DSA problems.
+It contains the frequently asked DSA problems.